darkeclipz/math/docs/calculus/multi-variable/derivatives.md

 \dfrac{\partial^2f}{\partial x \partial y} = \dfrac{\partial^2f}{\partial y \partial x}.
 $$

+!!! warn

+    The notion of a higher order derivative is only applicable if the second derivative is continuous around a point $P$, e.g. the point we are evaluating.

 ## Simpler notation

 If you get tired of writing $\dfrac{\partial^2f}{\partial x \partial y}$, this can be written simpler as $f_{xy}$.